rubenmedgon/CAT-RATE/README.md

 ## Compile

-To compile the project, execute the next command:
+To compile the project, execute the following command:

 >make run--